Tie Dye Badge

 _____5. Tie dye a household article such as curtains or a dish towel

-_____6. Learn how to make one of the tie dye patterns or techniques below (this requirement may be repeated
+_____6. Learn how to make at least two of the tie dye patterns or techniques below

 - Peace Symbol